reframe-hpc/reframe/docs/tutorial_fixtures.rst

   :sub:`Expanded fixtures and dependencies for the OSU benchmarks example.`

-Notice how the :class:`build_osu_benchmarks` fixture is populated three times, for each partition and environment combination, and the :class:`fetch_osu_benchmarks` is generated only once.
+Notice how the :class:`build_osu_benchmarks` fixture is populated three times, once for each partition and environment combination, and the :class:`fetch_osu_benchmarks` is generated only once.
 Tests in a single ReFrame session must have unique names, so the fixture class name is mangled by the framework to generate a unique name in the test dependency DAG.
 A *scope* part is added to the base name of the fixture, which in this figure is indicated with red color.